zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-hadoop-user/bds-create-hadoop-user.md

 Big Data Service nodes are by default assigned private IP addresses, which aren't accessible from the public internet.
 In **Lab 4: Access a BDS Node Using a Public IP Address**, you learned about the different methods you can make the nodes in the cluster publicly available on the internet.

-In this lab, we will us to public IP addresses to make them publicly available on the internet. _**This assumes that making the IP address public is an acceptable security risk.**_ You will also create a Hadoop Administrator (superuser) that will be used for the Big Data Service Cluster.
+In this lab, you will map the private IP address of the **first master node** to a new public IP addresses to make this node publicly available on the internet. _**This assumes that making the IP address public is an acceptable security risk.**_ You will also create a Hadoop Administrator (superuser) that will be used for the Big Data Service Cluster.
 This user will have full access to all the data and metadata on the cluster.

-This lab assumes that your cluster has been created as secure and highly available.
+**Note:** This lab assumes that your cluster has been created as secure and highly available.
 If you did not create a secure and HA-cluster, then there is no need to create the Kerberos user.

 ### Objectives